Hearts sign Robins' Moore on loan

-Taylor Moore: Hearts sign Bristol City defender on season-long loan
+Taylor Moore: Hearts sign Bristol City defender on loan described as 'a bit of a coup'

 Last updated on .From the section Hearts

-Hearts have signed English defender Taylor Moore on a season-long loan from Bristol City.
+Hearts have signed English defender Taylor Moore on a season-long loan from Bristol City, with manager Robbie Neilson saying it is "a bit of a coup".

 The 24-year-old, who can play right-back or in central defence, joined the Robins from Lens in 2016.